GoldbergJarrett/actions-validate-json-syntax/README.md

 [JSON Documentation.](https://www.json.org/json-en.html)

-This is a simple tool that utilizes a powerful tool, JQ to do simple syntax validation on JSON.
+This is a simple tool that utilizes a powerful tool, JQ, to do simple syntax validation on JSON.

 ## Usage